Muhallab/Simple-Data-Base-App/README.md

 The file queries.txt includes sample queries that could be used to display useful results

-bless up

-P.S: you must first connectto databse, then create tables, and finally populate tables to see any results
+P.S: you must first connect to the databse, then create tables, and finally populate tables to see any results